If you have received a Proposal to Terminate Candidature letter and would like support, we’re here to help.

-- A proposal to exclude you from candidature is a recommendation made by your Progress Support Panel where you are deemed to be at risk of not making satisfactory progress with your PHD.
+A proposal to terminate you from candidature is a recommendation made by your Progress Support Panel where you are deemed to be at risk of not making satisfactory progress with your PHD.
 A proposal to terminate is only a proposal and students have the opportunity to address the concerns of the Panel.

-What should I do if I receive a letter proposing to exclude me from my candidature?
+What should I do if I receive a letter proposing to terminate me from my candidature?

 - Read the letter carefully.